BlueJayADAL/NetML/dataset/any.run files/README.md

 I save all of the sample files, including those that didn't pass the filtering stage.  any.run also keeps track of each analysis, so I can go back and look at each analysis again and re-download pcap files.

 **UPDATE**
-After the original pull of 1300 samples, I refined the technique.
+After the original pull of 1300 samples, I've updated the method a bit.
 I customized use of the API endpoints so that the file type could be specified.
 Pe32 files produce the most pcaps, so I went with those for download.
 I also account for API limits so there are no more error files included.
 You can see the tools I used in the tools folder, as well as a record of each sample's hash and other information.

 I also updated the technique a bit.
 I let each sample run for about 2 minutes now before deciding wether not to continue.
 I also reduced the threshold of detections from 50% to at least 10 detections.